C2SM/git-course/Markdowns/Exercise_2.md

 * plan_day2
 ```

-Our git repository now contains:
+Our Git repository now contains:
   * Branch `<meaningful_branch_name A>` with modifications of schedule_day1
   * Branch `<meaningful_branch_name B>` with modifications of schedule_day2
   * Branch `main` with the initial version of schedule_day1 and schedule_day2

-With `git checkout` it is easy to jump between these branches and modify our schedules further.
+With `git switch` it is easy to jump between these branches and modify our schedules further.
 To show its capabilities we quickly switch between the branches and see how our schedules change.

 To output the content of a text file to the terminal you can use `cat <your_schedule>`.